uzairali19/prometheus/README.md

-# React Rails
+# Prometheus

 > This project serves as a bridge between a frontend `React` application and a backend `Express.js` server.
 The backend provides an authenticated endpoint to retrieve the current server time in epoch seconds, which the frontend then displays.
 Additionally, it integrates Prometheus for server metrics and uses `AJV` for server response schema validation.
+I have also added a yaml workflow to run deployments but I need to get paid accounts to make those apis work live when deployed.

 ## Live Demo